acend/container-basics-training/content/en/docs/10/02/_index.md

 sectionnumber: 10.2
 ---

 A lot of the container images contain security issues.
-If you want to use images from public registries you should be able to scan them in order, to verify the image is clean.
+If you want to use images from public registries you should be able to scan them to verify the image is clean.

 There are some tools on the market which can help you to check these images.